jaxdb/jaxdb/data/README.md

 ### Introduction

 **xdb-data** is a vendor-agnostic, XML-based SQL data definition standard that offers the power of XML validation for your static SQL data.
 Based on the CohesionFirst™ approach, the **xdb-data** framework utilizes a strongly-typed [XDS (eXtensible Data Schema)][xds.xsd] file to generate a XML Schema document that translates XDS constructs into the XSD language.
-With a [single XSLT transform][data.xsl], the **xdb-data** tool leverages the full power of XML Schema Validation and provides a cohesive structured model for the creation of SQL data (that conforms to your SQL schema, defined in a XSD file).
+With a [single XSLT transform][xdd.xsl], the **xdb-data** tool leverages the full power of XML Schema Validation and provides a cohesive structured model for the creation of SQL data (that conforms to your SQL schema, defined in a XSD file).

 ### Why **xdb-data**?